Skip to main content

 Procedure

-Facilitators advise students of confidentiality safeguards at the beginning of a workshop or programme of study.
-Personal information shared during the course of training cannot be taken outside of that forum without the student’s permission.
+Kaiwhakaako facilitators advise participants of confidentiality safeguards at the beginning of training.
+Personal information shared during training cannot be taken outside of that forum without the person’s permission, unless serious concerns about a person’s safety and welfare are raised.

-• Sharing student information and results with government agencies including Ministry of Education, NZQA, Tertiary Education Commission, and standard setting bodies.
-Students agree to this when signing the Blueprint enrolment form.
+Student information may be used to confirm or request National Student Numbers or report microcredential results with government agencies like the Ministry of Education and NZQA.
+Students agree to this when completing the Blueprint registration form.

 The Blueprint website uses persistent cookies to collect information about people’s browser sessions and website usage.
 These do not collect personal information, and so this has no impact on the privacy of people visiting the website.